 Not only.
 We also want to research the notion of creativity.
 We are looking at the brains’ activities when the subjects do the improvisation versus when they do the choreography.
 What interests us are the differences between processing those two activities, so we are comparing the collected data within the three groups.
 But it is not enough to only observe the EEG results.
 I believe it is very important to observe the action itself.

 Could you expand on this?
 What are the challenges you face in the development of the project?

 Of course!
-Learning and creating dance are highly intellectual activities in terms of the embodied perception and cognition.
-Just like meditating.
+Learning and creating dance are highly intellectual activities in terms of embodied perception and cognition, just like meditating.
 Actually, this is the reason that got me wanting to do this particular study.
-Recently I have read some results on the studies on mediation.
-I think that something that is happening when you meditate happens also when you practice improvisation.
-The effort of being present at the moment which as we know from our everyday life is extremely difficult.
-It would be very compelling and useful to understand what happens in our brain at such state!
+Recently I have read some results of the studies on mediation.
+I think that something that is happening when you meditate also happens when you practice improvisation.
+The effort of being present at the moment, which, as we know from our everyday life, is extremely difficult.
+It would be very compelling and useful to understand what happens in our brains in such a state!

 What’s your chief enemy of creativity?

 Our internal critic.
 That voice that makes up stories – not true stories about what something is, should be, isn’t and needs to be etc.